BellaicheLab/RhoGEF_RhoGAP_webpage/README.md

 ## Data and Images

 The data and images used in the website are included in the `protein.json` and `images` directories, respectively.
-The data is provided in CSV format, and the images are provided in PNG format.
+The data is provided in CSV format, and the images are provided in 248x284 pixels, PNG format.

 ## Citation